melezhik/swat/README.md

         at the very end
     end:

-This kind of check should be passed when running against for example this block of text:
+This test will pass when running against this chunk:

     this string followed by
     that string followed by